dirkroorda/laf-fabric/docs/texts/about-laf-fabric.rst

     * an extension toolkit geared to a specific LAF resource: the ETCBC Hebrew Text Database.
 * the *emdros2laf* package
     * conversion from EMDROS to LAF.
 The ETCBC Hebrew is originally available as an EMDROS database.
-      This package performas the conversion to LAF.
+      This package performs the conversion to LAF.

 The selling point of LAF-fabric is performance, both in terms of speed and memory usage.
 The second goal is to make it really easy for you to write analytic notebooks